nicchunglow/music-player/README.md

 - Mobile view : 430 x 932 (Iphone 14 pro max reference)
 - Desktop view : 1440px x 921 (laptop L reference)

-### Codebase best practices

-This code base is also unit test backed, with 92.05% coverage.
-Most basic functionalities should have been covered.

 ## Features